juliangut/docker-phpdev/README.md

 ![xDebug configuration](img_xdebug_config.jpg)

 * Port must be the same previously defined in `XDEBUG_REMOTE_PORT`
-* If you're using PHP_FPM image version remember port 9000 has already been taken by PHP-FPM itself
+* If you're using PHP_FPM image version remember port 9000 has already been taken by PHP-FPM itself, use 9001 or any other you please instead

 ##### Create a server

 ![server configuration](img_server_config.jpg)

-* Server name will be used later so make it relevant
+* Server name will be used later so make it distinctive
-* Host and port must be the same set in built-in server
+* Host and port must be the same set in built-in server.
+You could use 0.0.0.0 to allow any host
 * Map your project root to container location (/app)

 ##### Start listening for xDebug connections

-Click the phone icon to start listening for incoming connections
+Click the phone icon to start listening for incoming connections and create a breakpoint

 ![start listening](img_debug_listen.jpg)